airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

 [16] The instruction doesn't really use 4 for the size of the storage locations, although looking at it that way works for our purposes now.
-It's actually what's called a *multipliermultiplier*. basically, the way it works is that you start at the location specified by `data_items`, then you add `%edi`\*4 storage locations, and retrieve the number there.
+It's actually what's called a *multiplier*. basically, the way it works is that you start at the location specified by `data_items`, then you add `%edi`\*4 storage locations, and retrieve the number there.
 Usually, you use the size of the numbers as your multiplier, but in some circumstances you'll want to do other things.

-[17] Also, the `l` in `movlmovl` stands for *move long* since we are moving a value that takes up four storage locations.
+[17] Also, the `l` in `movl` stands for *move long* since we are moving a value that takes up four storage locations.

-[18] notice that the comparison is to see if the *second* value is greater than the first.
+[18] Notice that the comparison is to see if the *second* value is greater than the first.
 I would have thought it the other way around.
 You will find a lot of things like this when learning programming.
 It occurs because different things make sense to different people.
 Anyway,